Drought-Tolerant Perennial Flowers For Dry Gardens

 There are several types of Gaillardia that are best for drought-tolerance, including Gaillardia aristata, Gaillardia pulchella, and Gaillardia pinnatifida.

-See drought-tolerant varieties of Blanket Flower
+Drought-tolerant varieties of Blanket Flower

 Sedum